distilagency/jura/README.md

 make sure to keep this terminal open as it's not running as a daemon.
 To see more ways of launching redis, check this [blog post](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298) out.

-### SCSS
+### Styling

-Component and container level based styles exist in `/app/components/*/*.scss` & `app/containers/*/*.scss` and are imported at the top of each JSX file (beneath absolute and relative module/component imports) like:
+Component and container level based styles exist in `/app/components/*/*.scss` & `app/containers/*/*.scss` and are imported at the top of each JSX file (beneath absolute and relative module/component imports):

 ```
 // Header.jsx